Nothing that ever happens to a novelist is ever wasted.

 Five hundred pages later, I closed it and thought, “Didn’t see that coming.”
 I was hooked.

 Original Sin was the ninth in her series about poet-policeman Adam Dalgliesh, commenced in 1962.
-She wrote it at age 42, while still in civil service and supporting a mentally-ill husband.
+She started writing at age 42, while still in civil service and supporting a mentally-ill husband.
 I developed a deep admiration for her.

 “A writer needs as much trauma as she can take”